AAD-Automatisering/kcm-toolbar/README.md

       ipv4_address: 172.18.0.10
 ```

-Mount the output directory as a shared volume (here `/etc/kcm-setup`) so the builder drops `msp-toolbar-extension.jar` where your Guacamole container or host can pick it up.
-This is handy for CI pipelines or automated deployments where Maven is not available.
+Mount `kcm_extensions` so the builder drops `msp-toolbar-extension.jar` directly into the volume that Guacamole already reads.
+This keeps the artifact within Docker’s volume namespace for CI/CD or installs without Maven.

 ## Development